We are a grassroots collective

 LEARN

-Knowledge is power: We convene and create opportunities to share skills and resources with each other — from study group meetings online and offline, to workshops and trainings, often in collaboration with industry comrades.
+Knowledge is power: We convene and create opportunities to share skills and resources with each other — from study group meetings online and offline, to workshops and trainings, film screening and guest speakers — often in collaboration with industry comrades.

 MOBILIZE